jared-l-smith/GIS-portfolio/projects/false-alerts.md

 In cities, a common source of GPS signal error is interference from the built environment.
 Tall buildings can block or reflect signals, preventing a strong, clear connection between the GPS satellite and the receiver.
 This project investigates the potential relationship between false alerts in Cook County’s electronic monitoring program and the built environment in Chicago.

-## Research Questions:
-Is there a relationship between the rate of false alerts and building height?

-Is the relationship between the rate of false alerts and  building density?
+**Is there a relationship between the rate of false alerts and building height?
+Is there a relationship between the rate of false alerts and building density?**

 # Data Overview:
 **Chicago Structures**: A section of the FEMA USA Structure Dataset that includes the height and area of all structures in Chicago.